windmill-labs/windmilldocs/blog/2023-05-31-discord-bot/index.md

 - `x_signature_timestamp`: The `X-Signature-Timestamp` header from the Discord request
 - `raw_string`: The stringified interaction payload from the Discord request

+### Building the URL for the Discord Interaction endpoint

+1. Go into the Webhooks section of the flow details page
+2. Copy the `Result/Sync` webhook URL
+3. Create a webhook-specific token

+Windmill supports a special query parameter `?include_header=<header1>,<header2>` that can be used to pipe headers from the request to the script or flow parameters.

 #### Learn more about Webhooks

 <div class="grid grid-cols-2 gap-2 mb-4">